CCH now offer a specialised range of Occupational Specialised Consulting.

 This assessment determines the level of anatomical and functional loss a worker has experienced due to a workplace injury or illness.
 The assessment is often used to quantify the financial payments associated with a loss and is compliant with state-based legislation and conform to set provisions.

-If you have concerns about an employee’s return to work, or ability to perform at the level required for their role, see Dr Sandra for advice on the right assessment for your situation.
+If you have concerns about an employee’s return to work, or ability to perform at the level required for their role, see our doctor for advice on the right assessment for your situation.

 Contact CCH today for queries or bookings.